Skip to content

 • There are no suggestions because the search field is empty.

 Once your UK limited company has been successfully registered, there are several important steps you should take to ensure your business is compliant and ready to operate smoothly.
-This guide walks you through the key actions, especially if you are based outside the UK.

 It is recommended to set up a dedicated business bank account to manage company finances.
 Many UK banks require proof of identity and business documentation, and some may require a UK address or in-person verification.
 If this is difficult, consider digital banking providers that support non-residents.
 Click here to see our recommended banks.